iterorganization/IMAS-ParaView/docs/source/installing.rst

     export LD_PRELOAD=$HDF5_DIR/lib/libhdf5.so.310
     # Run paraview
     paraview
-    # Open the "Sources" tab in the top left, if you see "IMAS Tools" in the drop down,
+    # Open the "Sources" tab in the top left, if you see "IMAS Tools"
-    # It is installed correctly.
+    # in the drop down, it is installed correctly.

 * To use the command-line interface, setup a python virtual environment and install python dependencies